iCloud won’t work. What’s wrong?

-We use Apple’s APIs on both platforms to sync through iCloud, so all iCloud syncing and versioning is handled by Apple.
-Sadly that means there’s very little we can do about sync problems for now.
-Apple is fixing bugs in iCloud, we’ve seen a steady decline in iCloud issues, and more issues will be fixed with upcoming OS updates.
+We use Apple’s APIs for all Writer family apps to sync through iCloud, so all iCloud syncing and versioning is handled by Apple.
+That means there’s very little we can do about sync problems.
+However, we’re relieved to report that serious iCloud issues are now rare, and can almost always be fixed with the steps above.

 If you’re still having problems or need any other assistance, please start a support discussion and we’ll do our best to help.

 ¹ The requirements to see documents here are:

 - iCloud is active and using the same Apple ID

 - iCloud > Documents & Data is turned on in the system’s settings